 We received great support from InRule, and it helped us get out of the starting blocks running.Åsa Almsin, Payroll Manager

-After an initial meeting where Motala municipality clarified what was needed, it only took a few odd weeks before the solution was live.
+After an initial meeting where Motala Municipality clarified what was needed, it only took a few weeks before the solution was live.
 The new ways of working were implemented, and the onboarding process was automated.

 When implementing new systems into an organization, it is often the first iteration or application that takes the longest to implement.
-A new mindset is needed, and this time, Motala turned to InRule’s solution architects for help and best practice.
+A new mindset is needed, and this time, Motala turned to InRule’s solution architects for help and to learn from best practices.

 We had a lot of people involved in the development of the automated onboarding process.
 The process affects several roles, but we also wanted feedback from everyone to get it right and optimize the solution for the people who use it.
 One lesson for us is to shrink the steering group to be more agile in development.Ambjörn Lindqvist, Chief Digital Officer

 Motala’s goal is still to build, manage and refine business applications themselves.
 They are not far off from realizing success; Motala is rapidly starting to understand the platform and getting comfortable with developing new solutions on its own.

 One of the most integral reasons Motala chose InRule Process Automation was integrations with other systems.
 Multiple parts need to coordinate in an onboarding process involving recruitment software, business systems (ERPs), finance systems, etc. To make the automated process efficient, you must also integrate the different software.

 We’re saving an enormous amount of time since we have these integrations in place.
 Previously, coworkers needed to chase each other for information, whereas now, everything is available in one place.Ambjörn Lindqvist, Chief Digital Officer

 An additional reason why Motala chose InRule Process Automation was the ability to visualize and map out a process and develop a functioning business application.